HOW TO BUILD A MUSIC BRAND!

 It isn't possible to remember everything you see, your brain just isn't wired for that (it would be so dope though.)

-That is the reason why music artist branding is so important.
+That is the reason why music artist branding and brand identity are so important.

 Our minds are selective with what it chooses to keep in storage so you must stand out in order to be remembered.

 This is where branding comes in.

 Music is way too competitive so in order to have a long, fulfilling, rewarding career in the music industry you can't skimp out on this.